 Most of us who have been through a divorce have experienced loss.
-My upcoming memoir, God, the Devil, and Divorce, begins as I say goodbye to the beautiful home my husband and I built.
+My upcoming memoir, God, the Devil, and Divorce, includes a chapter about saying goodbye to the beautiful home my husband and I built.
 From almost every window of that house could be seen a dozen snow-cap mountains.
 But even more heartbreaking to leave than the view was the little play room under the stairs we called the Elfery.
+It's where the elves came to play and make magic.
 I'd spent many an hour making it special.
 Friends, young and old, came to love it as I did.
 I would be leaving those friends too.

 We moved because of my husband's work, but I suspected the end of my marriage would soon follow.